Dayton At 30: US Betrayal Old And New

 “Territorial proposals are not perfect, but…likely best deal possible.
 More fighting will be costly with no guaranteed results.
 Time for peace…Many in [the] US could use failure in Dayton as [an] excuse to disengage from peace process and abandon [the] moral position we have defended to this point.”

-If Izetbegovic’s government was “unwilling to complete [a] peace agreement that Serbs can accept” endorsed by Washington, Lake would threaten there would be “no US forces on the ground, NATO implementation, and economic aid and reconstruction package.”
+If Izetbegovic’s government was “unwilling to complete [a] peace agreement that Serbs can accept” endorsed by Washington, Lake would threaten there would be “no US forces on the ground, NATO implementation, and economic aid and reconstruction package” for Sarajevo.
 Furthermore, US Congress would not approve, and the Clinton administration would not request, the “equip and train” program for Bosniak forces.
-UN peacekeepers would also “withdraw” from the country, meaning “Bosnia could find itself without any form of military support from the West.”
+UN peacekeepers would also withdraw from the country entirely, meaning “Bosnia could find itself without any form of military support from the West.”

 In a secret March 2007 discussion with the US embassy in Sarajevo, Silajdzic ranted, “we had to sign Dayton with a gun at our heads.”
-Fast forward to today, and Kiev stares down a similar barrel.
+Fast forward to today, and Kiev stares down an identical barrel.
 Washington pressures Volodymyr Zelensky to accept peace at all costs.
 This could include major territorial concessions, among other hitherto unthinkable compromises.
-If only Kiev had implemented the Minsk Accords - and learned the obvious lessons of the Bosnian war - this invidious position could’ve been avoided entirely.
+If only Kiev had implemented the Minsk Accords - and learned the Bosnian civil war’s obvious lessons - this invidious position could’ve been avoided entirely.